-If you’ve got slow, stuttering broadband this Christmas the reason could be something you don’t expect.
+If you’ve got slow broadband this Christmas the reason could be something you don’t expect.

 Kids are making your broadband slow

 More people are at home with their families at Christmas and once the kids break up from school, usually between Tuesday 19 and Friday 21 December, they’re sat around at home cluttering up the place.

 Of course each child has their own device, and so do their friends.